longhorn/website/content/docs/1.1.0/snapshots-and-backups/csi-snapshot-support/create-a-backup-via-csi.md

 > For more information, see [Enable CSI Snapshot Support](../enable-csi-snapshot-support).

-#### Create a backup, via the csi mechanism
+## Create a Backup via the CSI Mechanism

-1. Create a kubernetes `VolumeSnapshot` object via `kubectl` (example object below)
-2. The `VolumeSnapshot.uuid` will be used to identify a **longhorn snapshot** and the associated `VolumeSnapshotContent` object.
-3. This will create a new longhorn snapshot named `snapshot-uuid`
-4. Then a backup of that snapshot will be initiated, and the csi request returns
-5. Afterwards a `VolumeSnapshotContent` named `snapcontent-uuid` will be created
-6. The CSI snapshotter side car will periodically query the longhorn csi plugin to evaluate the backup status
-7. Once the backup is completed, the `VolumeSnapshotContent.readyToUse` flag will be set to **true**
+To create a backup using the CSI mechanism, create a Kubernetes `VolumeSnapshot` object via `kubectl`.
+An example is [here.](#example-volumesnapshot)

 **Result:**
-A backup is created and the `VolumeSnapshotContent.snapshotHandle` refers to the backup via `bs://backup-volume/backup-name`.
+A backup is created.
+The `VolumeSnapshot` object creation leads to the creation of a `VolumeSnapshotContent` Kubernetes object.

+The `VolumeSnapshotContent` refers to a Longhorn backup in its `VolumeSnapshotContent.snapshotHandle` field with the name `bs://backup-volume/backup-name`.

+### How the CSI Mechanism Works

+When the VolumeSnapshot object is created with kubectl, the `VolumeSnapshot.uuid` field is used to identify a Longhorn snapshot and the associated `VolumeSnapshotContent` object.

+This creates a new Longhorn snapshot named `snapshot-uuid`.

+Then a backup of that snapshot is initiated, and the CSI request returns.

+Afterwards a `VolumeSnapshotContent` object named `snapcontent-uuid` is created.

+The CSI snapshotter sidecar periodically queries the Longhorn CSI plugin to evaluate the backup status.

+Once the backup is completed, the `VolumeSnapshotContent.readyToUse` flag is set to **true**.

+### Viewing the Backup

-To see it, click **Backup** in the top navigation bar and navigate to the backup-volume mentioned in the `VolumeSnapshotContent.snapshotHandle`.
+To see the backup, click **Backup** in the top navigation bar and navigate to the backup-volume mentioned in the `VolumeSnapshotContent.snapshotHandle`.

 For information on how to restore a volume via a `VolumeSnapshot` object, refer to [this page.](../restore-a-backup-via-csi)

+### Example VolumeSnapshot

-Example `VolumeSnapshot` object below, the source needs to point to the PVC of the Longhorn volume for which a backup should be created.
+An example `VolumeSnapshot` object is below.
+The `source` needs to point to the PVC of the Longhorn volume for which a backup should be created.

 The `volumeSnapshotClassName` field points to a `VolumeSnapshotClass`.

 We create a default class named `longhorn`, which uses `Delete` as its `deletionPolicy`.

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1beta1
 kind: VolumeSnapshot